Sarah627/Java_miniatures/README.md

 3. **Isolation and Independence**:
    Since each method is self-contained, it can be tested and debugged in isolation, ensuring that changes to one method do not affect other parts of the code.
 This allows developers to **modify or improve individual methods** without worrying about unintended consequences elsewhere in the program.

-4. **Reusability**:
+4. **Re-usability**:
-   One of the greatest benefits of methods is their reusability.
+   One of the greatest benefits of methods is their re-usability.
 Once a method is written, you can call it multiple times from different parts of the program, reducing redundancy and keeping the code **clean and efficient**.

 - The demonstrated the calculator example here clarifies the point: